meltigator/QEmuVsASM/README.md

-QEMU: Open Source VM optimized in assembler!
+# ___QEMU: Open Source VM optimized in assembler!___

 Compiled and automated with MSYS2 — the developer’s Swiss army knife

-- Recently, I created a bash script for MSYS2/Windows that fully automates downloading, configuring, and compiling QEMU, with real assembler (NASM) optimizations and advanced build options.
+I created a bash script for MSYS2/Windows that fully automates downloading, configuring, and compiling QEMU, with real assembler (NASM) optimizations and advanced build options.

-QEMU is one of the most fascinating open source projects for anyone working in virtualization, emulation, embedded systems, or kernel hacking.
-But when it's built and tuned properly, it can deliver remarkable performance improvements over default binaries.
+___QEMU is one of the most fascinating open source projects for anyone working in virtualization, emulation, embedded systems, or kernel hacking.
+But when it's built and tuned properly, it can deliver remarkable performance improvements over default binaries.___

-Here’s what the script does:
+## Here’s what the script does:

 1) Downloads the latest stable QEMU version from qemu.org
 2) Compiles for Windows 64-bit using NASM with aggressive optimization flags